THIS IS THE BLOG OF COLIN JONES, RHYL TOWN COUNCILLOR: BODFOR WARDl

 l

-Around the time the original Rhyl Pavilion opened in 1908, Violet Charlesworth (pictured above) was residing in Rhyl and district.
-Aided and abetted by her mother, Violet ran up local debts on the promise of repayment when she received a massive inheritance on her 25th birthday.
-Violet and Mum are believed to have conned about £27,000 out of some comparatively wealthy men, and to put that figure into perspective I can tell you that the average wage was £1 - £2 per week.
+Around the time the original Rhyl Pavilion opened in 1908, Violet Charlesworth was residing in Rhyl and district.
+Aided and abetted by her mother, Violet ran up local debts on the promise of re-payment when she received a massive inheritance on her 25th birthday.

-Being ahead of her time, Violet was a bit of a stock-market swindler as well.
-Quite an extraordinary life for a mechanic’s daughter from Stafford in that period of history!
+That was an extraordinary life for a mechanic’s daughter from Stafford!
 After many dramas, a fake suicide by Violet over a cliff at Penmaenmawr followed by a nationwide hunt for her ending in Scotland, the two women were sent to jail and that’s where the story ends.
-No one is certain what happened to them afterwards.
-About Violet one thing is certain: she wasn’t boring.
+Nobody is certain what happened to them afterwards.